-Being seen on the leaderboard or being congratulated through the wall of fame gives a tremendous sense of accomplishment for the winners and motivates them further.
+Being seen on the leaderboard or being congratulated through the wall of fame gives a tremendous sense of accomplishment to the winners and motivates them further.
 It also makes the rewards more aspirational for other employees and motivates them to perform better.

-Integration with social media platforms such as LinkedIn and Facebook can take the social visibility to the next level, beyond the boundaries of the organization.
+Integration with social media platforms such as LinkedIn and Facebook can take social visibility to the next level, beyond the boundaries of the organization.
 Employees can share their reward communication or badges received with their friends and connections on social media.